This post may contain affiliate links. See our affiliate disclaimer here.

 As noted above, all RV campers should request permission from the restaurant manager before staying the night.
 As policies may change, it is not sufficient to check an online tool to see if overnight parking is allowed.
 You must always get verbal permission from the store manager.

 Ideally, campers should call the restaurant while they are driving and request permission to stay before arriving.
 If you are unable to reach the store by phone or are looking for last-minute parking, you can also park in the lot and go to the hostess stand inside to request permission.
+Never try to stealth camp at Cracker Barrel.

 Park in a Designated Area